chesio/bc-security/README.md

 #### Advanced checks

-Advanced checks depend on data that has to be fetched from external servers (in the moment from WordPress.org only).
-Because of this, advanced checks may leak some data about your website (in the moment list of installed plugins that have `readme.txt` file) and are slower to perform.
+Advanced checks require data from external servers (in the moment from WordPress.org only).
+Because of this, they leak some information about your website.
+In the moment, **list of installed plugins** (but only those with `readme.txt` file) is shared with WordPress.org.
+Also, because of the external HTTP request, the checks take more time to execute.

-1. Are there no plugins installed that have been removed from [Plugin Directory](https://wordpress.org/plugins/)?
+##### WordPress core integrity check

+WordPress core files verification is done in two phases:
+1. Official md5 checksums from WordPress.org are used to determine if any of core files have been modified.
+1. All files in root directory, `wp-admin` directory (including subdirectories) and `wp-includes` directory (including subdirectories) are checked against official checksums list in order to find out any unknown files.

+The check uses the same checksums API as [`core verify-checksums`](https://developer.wordpress.org/cli/commands/core/verify-checksums/) command from _WP-CLI_.

+##### Plugins integrity check

+Plugin files verification works only for plugins installed from [Plugins Directory](https://wordpress.org/plugins/).
+The verification process is akin to the core files verification, although the API is slightly different (see [related Trac ticket](https://meta.trac.wordpress.org/ticket/3192) and [specification](https://docs.google.com/document/d/14-SMpaPtDGEBm8hE9ZwnA-vik5OvECDig32KqX8uFlg/edit)).

+Important: any plugins under version control (Git or Subversion) are automatically omitted from the check.

+##### Removed plugins check

+Although plugins can be removed from [Plugins Directory](https://wordpress.org/plugins/) for several reasons (not only because they have [security vulnerability](https://www.wordfence.com/blog/2017/09/display-widgets-malware/)), use of removed plugins is discouraged.
+Obviously, this check also works only for plugins installed from Plugins Directory.

 #### Checklist monitoring

-Both basic and advanced checks can be run from a dedicated page in backend, but can be also configured to run periodically in the background.
-Basic checks are run in via single cron job, while each of advanced checks is run via separate cron job.
+Both basic and advanced checks can be run manually from a dedicated page in backend, but can be also configured to run periodically (once a day) in the background.
+Basic checks are run via a single cron job, while each of advanced checks is run via a separate cron job.

 ### WordPress hardening